terraform-aws-modules/terraform-aws-vpc/examples/vpc-shared-subnets-and-rt/README.md

 # VPC with separate shared subnets and route tables

 Configuration in this directory creates set of VPC resources which may be sufficient for staging or production environment (look into [simple-vpc](../simple-vpc) for more simplified setup).

-There are public, private, database, ElastiCache, Redshift subnets, NAT Gateways created in each availability zone.
+There are a public, private, database, ElastiCache, Redshift subnets, NAT Gateways created in each availability zone.

 **This example additionally sets up shared subnets and route table**.

 ![Shared_subnets](shared_subnets.png)

-This feature is useful if you want to share your resource among other AWS accounts and you can't use PrivateLink technology.
+The shared subnets feature is useful in a situation where you want to share your resource among other AWS accounts and you can't use PrivateLink technology.

-You can do this by using:
+You can share resources in the AWS environment  by using:

 * [AWS VPC Peering](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-peering.html)

 * [VPC Sharing](https://aws.amazon.com/blogs/networking-and-content-delivery/vpc-sharing-a-new-approach-to-multiple-accounts-and-vpc-management/)